sheamus-hei/whiteboarding/articles/11-Merge-Sort.md

 This should give you the sorted list, `[2, 3, 5, 6, 8, 9, 84]`.
 As mentioned before, this will also work with strings.
 Giving the list `['banana', 'apple', 'grape', 'orange']` will sort alphabetically to `['apple', 'banana', 'grape', 'orange']`.

 I hope this gave you some clarity on how merge sort works.
 Python's `.sort()` method is similar to merge sort and is another "divide and conquer" algorithm, and has about the same time complexity.
 So, there's not really a reason you would have to implement merge sort...unless you're asked to do so on an technical interview.
-Good luck out there!
+I hope this helped to prepare you for that!

 [<< Week 10: Urlify](https://dev.to/erikhei/back-to-basics-more-strings-in-python-3cn1) | [View Solution on GitHub](https://github.com/erik-hei/whiteboarding-with-erik/blob/master/search-and-sort/merge_sort.py)